Skip to content

 What Should Leaders do with this Insight?

-Instead of asking whether people sit together, organizations should ask:
+Instead of asking whether people sit together, start asking:

 • Which team setups do we actually have?